-You now still have to complete your UCAS applications, so think carefully about how your score relates to where you’re applying.
+You now still have to complete your UCAS applications, so think carefully about how your score relates to where you are applying.

-If you get a low UCAT score, don’t be discouraged.
-We’ve known students who have gained a place with an average score of 550.
+If you get a low UCAT score, do not be discouraged.
+We have known students who have gained a place with an average score of 550.

 UCAT scores fall between 300 (minimum) and 900 (maximum).

 Your score depends on two factors:

 While point 1 is straightforward enough, point 2 involves some explanation.